Locchan/ffmpeg-cue-spliter/README.rst

                         Custom path for ffmpeg executable.
   -t FILENAME_TEMPLATE, --filename-template FILENAME_TEMPLATE
                         Template for resulting filenames.
 Default is '{TRACK_NO}. {PERFORMER} - {TITLE}.{OUTPUT_FMT}'.

-                        Available variables:
+Available variables for FILENAME_TEMPLATE:

   {PERFORMER} - Performer as specified in .cue file.

   {TITLE} - Track name as specified in .cue file.

   {OUTPUT_FMT} - Output file format e.g. 'mp3'.

   {TRACK_NO} - Track number as specified in .cue file.